 No supplementary documents are needed to calculate national ammonia emissions, as outlined for the simpler methodology.
-The scientific basis of the emission factors calculations is briefly reported in Appendix A (Van Der Hoek, 1997).
+The scientific basis of the emission factors calculations is briefly reported in Appendix A (Van Der Hoek, 1998).

-For the detailed methodology the documents of ECETOC (1994), the UNECE Working Group on Technology (Haanstra, 1995) and the MARACCAS model (ApSimon et al, 1995) can be useful.
+For the detailed methodology the documents of ECETOC (1994), the UN/ECE Working Group on Technology (Haanstra, 1995), the MARACCAS model (Cowell and ApSimon, 1998) or the GAS-EM model (Dämmgen et al., 2002) can be useful.

-Amann, M., Bertok, I., Cofala, J., Gyarfas, F. Heyes, C., Klimont, Z. and Schöpp, W. (1996) Cost-effective control of acidification and ground-level ozone.
+Amann, M., Bertok, I., Cofala, J., Gyarfas, F. Heyes, C., Klimont, Z. and Schöpp, W., 1996.
+Cost-effective control of acidification and ground-level ozone.
 2nd Interim Report to the European Commission DG-XI.
 IIASA, Laxenburg, Austria.